tmickleydoyle/language-model/README.md

 ### Training a Model

+#### Local File Training
-Train a GPT model from scratch:
+Train a GPT model from scratch using local files:

 ```bash
 # Basic training (uses modern architecture by default)